TaxFairness/ScrapingVGSI/README.md

 * Go to the [VGSI MBLU page.](https://gis.vgsi.com/lymeNH/Search.aspx)
 * Enter each of the map numbers (see list below)
 * Click through each of that map's pages
 * Copy each of those pages.
-Start to the left of **Address** and drag across the last row.
-Do _not_ copy the page numbers - they screw up the columns of the .xlsx
+Use the Chrome extension ColumnCopy (I used version 0.5.0) to right-click and Copy Entire Table.
 * Paste into a spreadsheet
 * For extra credit, add a "page number" column to track each map's Page
 * Save the full results as a "Raw Data" page, and protect that sheet